harveybc/feature-extractor/README.md

 ## Description

-Implements modular components for feature engineering, it can be expanded by installing plugins, there are three types of plugins:
+Implements modular components for feature extraction, it can be expanded by installing plugins for each module, there are 3 modules implemented:
+* Trainer: load the data to be processed
+* Evaluator: perform feature engineering operations on loaded data
+* Visualizer: save the results of the feature engineering operations

+There are also three types of plugins:
 * Input plugins: load the data to be processed
 * Operations plugins: perform feature engineering operations on loaded data
 * Output plugins: save the results of the feature engineering operations